 With a fully-stocked emergency fund, you won’t miss a mortgage payment because you can’t work.
 It’s your final defense against losing your home due to circumstances out of your control.
 If you don’t have a solid three to six month’s worth of expenses in a savings account, you may want to keep working on that before buying a house.

 The next question to consider is whether or not you have debt, and how much.
 If you have too much debt, you won’t qualify for a mortgage.
-Lenders look at your debt to income (DTI) ratio to determine if you have enough available income to pay them back every month.
-Don’t know your DTI?
+Lenders look at your debt-to-income ratio to determine if you have enough available income to pay them back every month.
+Don’t know your debt-to-income ratio?
 There’s an app for that!
-Check out Intuit’s newest app Turbo to view your financial profile from a lender’s perspective.
+Check out Intuit’s newest app Turbo to view your financial profile from a lender’s perspective and find out your free credit score.

 If your job is steady, you have adequate savings and little debt, then owning a home is probably right for you.
 If you’re still dealing with lingering money issues, focus on tightening up your finances first.